mullerhai/HsunTzu/README.md

 ###  Good tools are prerequisite to the successful execution of a job

-##  how to use it !!!
+#   How To Use It   ! ! !
-###  shell command model & argument  like below content:
+##  Shell Command model & argument  like below content: [MAYBE YOU NEED  EDIT CONFIGFILE FIRST]
 ### HadoopExecPath    jar     HsunTzuPro-beat-2.0.jar    InputDir OutputDir     OperateType     ConfigFilePath     InputCodec    OutputCodec